orx/ocaml-orx/README.md

 Some of the [tutorials][tutorials] have been ported [as well](examples/tutorial/).

-You run run [run.sh](run.sh) to compile and execute the beginner's guide port (only tested on Linux so far).
+You run [run.sh](run.sh) to compile and execute the beginner's guide port (only tested on Linux so far).

 ## About the bindings